How To Help Your Baby Sleep When Sick

 - If your child has nasal congestion, breastfeeding will help clear the nasal passages.
 You can also use the slightly gross, truly amazing Nose Frieda Snotsucker.

 What Should I Do When My Sick Baby / Toddler Won’t Sleep!?

 When our children are sick, we need to do whatever we can to make them comfortable.
 Your little one doesn’t understand why they don’t feel good so they are going to need some extra TLC.
 Think about how you want to be cared for when you don’t feel good!

 Even champion sleepers may have difficulty settling to sleep or staying asleep when they aren’t feeling well. (although many children who are sleep trained will still sleep through, even when sick!)
 This may require us to do things that we normally don’t do.
 Things like rocking or holding to sleep, which is ok!

 Just know that these types of activities can quickly become sleep associations.
 Your little one may think that they “need” these activities, even after they feel well again.
 Bedsharing/holding for sleep and feeding are two of the stickiest habits.
 These will be hardest to break once your child is feeling well again.

 If you can avoid these activities, it will be easier to get back on track, but don’t overthink it!
-Here is some guidance on what to do if your baby or toddler is having difficulty during bedtime, at night or during naps.
+Here is some guidance on how to handle each sleep period:

 BEDTIME WHEN YOUR CHILD IS SICK